-Lee Wilson and Mirabelle Wouters co-founded Branch Nebula in 1998, and have been co-creators on all the company’s works to date.
+Lee Wilson and Mirabelle Wouters co-founded Branch Nebula in 1999, and co-created all the company’s

 In 2016 Branch Nebula curated Swarm for Campbelltown Art Centre’s live art program, and developed a large-scale event Foodfight: The Battle for Food Security with artist Diego Bonetto for the Museum of Contemporary Art and Liverpool City Council.